Mining Report

 We share a preliminary analysis of the situation of the mining industry in Bolivia and the change in the contractual relationship between the Mining Corporation of Bolivia -COMIBOL-, a state-owned company, and the private and cooperative mining productive actors.

-PPO uses its own and third-party cookies, located in countries whose legislation does not guarantee an adequate level of data protection, to compile statistics on the use of this service.
-You can accept or reject the use of cookies by clicking on the buttons at the bottom of this banner and obtain more information about the use of cookies and your rights in our cookie policy.
+PPO uses first-party and third-party cookies to collect statistics about the use of this service.
+Some of these cookies may be managed in countries with different data protection regulations.
+You can accept or reject the use of cookies using the buttons at the bottom of this banner.
+For more information about the use of cookies and your rights, please visit our cookie policy.